puffyCid/artemis-api/artemis-docs/docs/Contributing/testing.md

 :::warning

-macOS and Linux users may need to increase the ulimit for open files.
+macOS and Linux users might need to increase the ulimit for open files.
 `ulimit -n 1024`

 :::